 The visual arts offer students alternative ways of thinking, expressing and perceiving.
-They can be a focus and a safe yet powerful way to take risks.
+They can be a focus and a safe way to take risks.
 They stimulate imagination, teach flexibility and innovation, build self esteem, foster excellence and bring joy.

 The deliberate integration of music within other disciplines is also widely practiced at MPFS.
 In preschool, music helps foster number awareness and seriation skills.
 In elementary and middle school, teachers use songs to teach history, geography and world cultures; students create instruments as they explore acoustics in science; Spanish vocabulary and culture are taught through musical games; dance and movement are components of PE; musical mnemonics help students learn grammar in language arts.